Ishaq101/News-Scraper-Detik.com/README.md

 - News dataset collection (including news metadata like title, published date, news keywords, authors)

 ## How to Use:
+1. Clone repository
+   - `git clone <repository-url>`
+   - `cd <repository-directory>`
+2. Create env
+   - `conda create -n venvname python==3.10`
+   - `conda activate venvname`
-1. Prepare your environment by installing the requirements.
+3. Prepare your environment by installing the requirements.
+   - `pip install -r requirements.txt`
-2. Run this command on your environment terminal:
+4. Run this command on your environment terminal:
    - **Command:** `python run_scraping.py`
    - **Example:**
      - `python run_scraping.py --from_date="29/08/2024" --to_date="30/08/2024" --keyword=[pangan]`
      - `python run_scraping.py --from_date="29/08/2024" --to_date="30/08/2024" --keyword=[pangan, BBM, pasar induk]`
-3. The output will be exported into a Parquet file.
+5. The output will be exported into a Parquet file.